 “I am confident in myself.”

 We are addressing the ego here.
-When we are too focused on the ego and its need gratification we become self-centered, losing synchronization with nature and the spiritual realm of our being.
+When we are too focused on the ego and its need for gratification we become self-centered, losing synchronization with nature and the spiritual realm of our being.

 The death of the ego is itself a very replenishing and enlightening journey.
-Actually the ego does not literally die, in fact, all we do is transcends to a higher level by leaving the shackles of the ego and live a life free out of the control of it.
+Actually, the ego does not literally die, in fact, all we do is transcends to a higher level by leaving the shackles of the ego and live a life free out of the control of it.

 How would you know if your ego is dissolving?